prasanjit101/whishpy/memory_bank/systemPatterns.md

 **Technical Decisions:**

 * Python for cross-platform compatibility.
-* OpenAI Whisper for accurate transcription.
+* Groq Whisper for accurate transcription.
 * Streaming audio for click to start/stop.

 **Design Patterns:**